j34-chapman/Guard/docs/planning.md

 TODO: List high-level benefits that this product will provide.
 Improve the safety of women and men walking streets and passing through areas;

-- Can help incremenate people
+- Users, emergency services and the government can work together to help incremenate criminals, allowing users a more accessible way to report crimes

-- Can spot navigate where crimes happen (and what crimes happen in each area)
+- Can very precisely identify where and what crimes happen in each area

-- You can display the benifits of reporting incidents using grphs in relation to the amounbt of reports correlate to the
+- Weekly, monthly and yearly incidents will be displayed using graphs to indicate the number of crimes in areas that may have also decreased (Improved safety).

-- Gives people an additional sense of safety
+- Gives people, friends and family an additional sense of safety

 ### Options Considered